m-thalmann/windowjs/README.md

 win.hide();                          // Hides the window
-win.isHidden();                      // Returns true, if the window is hidden, otherwise false win.isVisible();                     // Returns true, if the window is not minimized and not hidden, otherwise false
+win.isHidden();                      // Returns true, if the window is hidden, otherwise false win.isVisible();                     // Returns true, if the window is not minimized and not hidden, otherwise false win.isSelected();                    // Returns true, if the window is selected

 win.getSize();                       // Returns the size of the window in pixels win.getPosition();                   // Returns the offset position of the top left corner to the parent element